Doubly-Robust Functional Average Treatment Effect Estimation: Simulation study

 We perform extensive simulations to compare \DRFOS{} with two commonly used FATE estimators: the \textit{outcome regression} estimator defined as

 and the \textit{inverse probability weighting} estimator defined as

 The latter estimator is well known in the scalar setting, but to the best of our knowledge it has never been analyzed in the functional data literature.
-In Supplementary Material Section~\ref{suppsec:fipw} we therefore study its properties and asymptotic behavior.
+In Appendix Section~\ref{suppsec:fipw} we therefore study its properties and asymptotic behavior.

 We assess performance in terms of estimation accuracy and inferential coverage.
 To measure accuracy, we compute the mean squared error under the $\mathbbmss{L}^2$ distance between the true $\beta$ and its estimate $\hat{\beta}$, i.e.~$\text{MSE}(\hat{\beta}) = \int (\beta(t) - \hat{\beta}(t))^2\,dt$.
 To measure actual coverage, we evaluate the percentage $\Delta$ of the domain of $\beta$ that falls into the parametric bootstrap simultaneous coverage bands, i.e.~$\Delta = \int \one \{\beta(t)\in [\hat{\beta}^l(t), \hat{\beta}^u(t)] \} \,dt$.